 It is very clear that we have a massive recruitment problem within social care, healthcare and the NHS, so much so, that we are having to turn to further shores to staff our care homes and hospitals and to care with people in their own homes.
 The potential for developing relationships steeped in the richness of other peoples’ language and culture is great and is not necessarily a negative issue, but requires open minds, open hearts and leadership skills steeped in grace. click here – Leading with Grace

 The importance here in recruiting and retaining excellent staff is to find what unites us and connects us with these new staff.
-Language barriers are a key issue, we need to show kindness and compassion to those who will move countries to work here with us in the UK.
+Language barriers may be a key issue, we need to show kindness and compassion to those who will move countries to work here with us in the UK.
 Imagine how we might feel if we went to work in a different country and had to learn the language quickly, let alone understand all of our different dialects and accents.
-Training these staff to get up to speed in caring for people living with dementia is vital and we know that in some countries, dementia isn’t recognised as a condition, so there is much to learn.
+Training these staff to get up to speed in caring with people living with dementia is vital and we know that in some countries, dementia isn’t recognised as a condition, so there is much to learn.

-So instead of expecting our staff to write about caring and professionalism, when they are training, what about helping them learn more with the stories of people who live with dementia, their carers and other staff.
+So instead of expecting our staff to write about caring and professionalism, when they are being educated, what about helping them learn more through the stories of people who live with dementia, their caregivers and other staff.
 We can learn so much through stories and films and listening to podcasts.